UIUC-iSchool-DataViz/is445AOG_fall2020/week08/lecture08.md

  * use `.keys()` and progressively drill down to data of interest
  * look for location of `properties` and `features`

-We will get practice at this during programming.
+We will get practice at this during programming (and in extra notebook examples).

 notes:
 often our issue will be linking the information stored in JSON file formats with that of whatever plotting routine we are using